Print copies are available by request to any NGEMC office.

 Upon the termination of a person's membership for any reason, the Board of Directors, as soon as practicable after such termination is made known to it, shall by appropriate resolution, formally acknowledge such termination, effective as of the date on which the Cooperative ceased furnishing electric service to such person.
 Upon discovery that the Cooperative has been furnishing electric service to any person other than a member, it shall cease furnishing such service unless such person applies for, and the Board of Directors approves, membership retroactively to the date on which such person first began receiving such service, in which event the Cooperative, to the extent practicable, shall correct its membership and all related records accordingly.

-The annual meeting of the members shall be held on the first Thursday of August of each year, at such place in or near Dalton in the County of Whitfield, State of Georgia, as shall be designated in the notice of the meeting, for the purpose of electing Directors, passing upon reports covering the previous fiscal year, and transacting such other business as may come before the meeting; PROVIDED, that for cause sufficient to it, the Board of Directors may fix a different date for such annual meeting not more than thirty (30) days prior to or subsequent to the day otherwise established for such meeting in this section, and PROVIDED FURTHER, that if the day fixed for the annual meeting shall be a legal holiday, such meeting shall be held on the next succeeding business day.
-It shall be the responsibility of the Board of Directors to make adequate plans and preparations for, and to encourage member attendance at, the annual meeting.
+The annual meeting of the members shall be held on the first Thursday of August of each year, at such place in or near the geographical perimeter of the area served by the Cooperative and/or via an online platform, as shall be determined by the Board of Directors and designated in the notice of the meeting, for the purpose of electing Directors, passing upon reports covering the previous fiscal year, and transacting such other business as may come before the meeting; PROVIDED, that for cause sufficient to it, the Board of Directors may fix a different date for such annual meeting not more than thirty (30) days prior to or subsequent to the day otherwise established for such meeting in this section, and PROVIDED FURTHER, that if the day fixed for the annual meeting shall be a legal holiday, such meeting shall be held on the next succeeding business day.
+It shall be the responsibility of the Board of Directors to make adequate plans and preparations for the annual meeting and to encourage member registration.
 Failure to hold the annual meeting at the designated time and place shall not work a forfeiture or dissolution of the Cooperative.

 Special meetings of the members may be called by at least four (4) Directors, by the Chairman of the Board, or upon a written request signed by at least ten percent (10%) of the then-total members of the Cooperative, and it shall thereupon be the duty of the Secretary to cause notice of such meeting to be given, as hereinafter provided in Section 3, hereunder.
-Special meetings of the members may be held at any place within the County of Whitfield in the State of Georgia specified in the notice of the special meeting, but not sooner than ninety (90) days after the call for such meeting is made, or a petition therefore is filed, and beginning at such time as shall be designated in the notice of such meeting.
+Special meetings of the members may be within the geographical perimeter of the area served by the Cooperative and/or via an online platform as shall be determined by the Board of Directors and as specified in the notice of the special meeting, but not sooner than ninety (90) days after the call for such meeting is made, or a petition therefore is filed, and beginning at such time as shall be designated in the notice of such meeting.

-Business may not be transacted at any meeting of the members unless, at the organization of the meeting, there are present in person at least three hundred (300) of the then-total members of the Cooperative, except that, if a quorum is never established, a majority of those present in person may, without further notice, adjourn the meeting to another time and date, not more than ninety (90) days later; PROVIDED, that the Secretary shall notify any absent members of the time, date and place of such adjourned meeting by delivering notice thereof as provided in Section 3, hereunder.
-At all meetings of the members, whether a quorum be present or not, the Secretary shall annex to the meeting minutes, or incorporate therein by 6 reference, a record of those members who were registered as present.
-When a quorum is once present to organize a meeting, the members who remain present may continue to do business at the meeting, or at any adjournment thereof, notwithstanding the withdrawal of enough members to leave less than a quorum.
+Business may not be transacted at any meeting of the members unless at least three hundred (300) of the then-total members of the Cooperative register and/or vote in advance of the meeting in person or remotely.
+If a quorum is never established, a majority of those registered may, without further notice, adjourn the meeting to another time and date, not more than ninety (90) days later; PROVIDED, that the Secretary shall notify any absent members of the time, date and place of such adjourned meeting by delivering notice thereof as provided in Section 3, hereunder.
+At all meetings of the members, whether a quorum be established or not, the Secretary shall annex to the meeting minutes, or incorporate therein by reference, a record of those members who were registered as present.
+When a quorum is once established to organize a meeting, the members who remain present may continue to do business at the meeting, or at any adjournment thereof, notwithstanding the withdrawal of enough members to leave less than a quorum.

 In contested elections, the Committee shall appoint the Cooperative’s independent auditor (or, with the consent of the Board of Directors, another independent third party) as the Supervisor of Elections.
 The Supervisor of Elections shall receive, verify, and tabulate the ballots in any contested election, although the Committee shall remain responsible for approving the procedure for advance voting, the format of the ballots, the instructions on the ballots, instructions for the Supervisor of Elections, and for ruling on all questions from the Supervision of Elections.